swiftlang/swift-foundation/README.md

 Later this year, the porting effort will continue.
 It will bring high quality Swift implementations of additional important Foundation API such as `URL`, `Bundle`, `FileManager`, `FileHandle`, `Process`, `SortDescriptor`, `SortComparator` and more.

 ## Building and Testing

+Building this package requires the Swift 5.9 toolchain or later.

 ### macOS

 macOS Ventura 13.3.1 is the minimum supported version.